Aminuddin Harun

-Aminuddin bin Harun (Jawi: أمين الدين بن هارون; born 2 January 1967) is a Malaysian politician who has served as the 11th Menteri Besar of Negeri Sembilan since May 2018, Member of the Negeri Sembilan State Legislative Assembly (MLA) for Sikamat since March 2008 and Member of Parliament (MP) for Port Dickson since November 2022.
+Aminuddin bin Harun (أمين الدين بن هارون; born 2 January 1968) – familarly known as Tok Min – is a Malaysian politician who has served as the Member of Parliament (MP) for Port Dickson since November 2022.
+He served as the eighth Menteri Besar of Negeri Sembilan from May 2018 to August 2026 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Sikamat from March 2008 to August 2026.
 He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
 He has also served as a Vice President of PKR and Division Chief of PKR of Port Dickson since July 2022, State Chairman of PH of Negeri Sembilan since August 2017 as well as State Chairman of PKR of Negeri Sembilan since 2014.
 He served as the Division Chief of PKR of Tampin from November 2018 to July 2022.